ChainAgnostic/CAIPs/CAIPs/caip-x.md

 ## Security Considerations
 <!--Please add an explicit list of intra-actor assumptions and known risk factors if applicable.
 Any normative definition of an interface requires these to be implementable; assumptions and risks should be at both individual interaction/use-case scale and systemically, should the interface specified gain ecosystem-namespace adoption. -->
 A community-powered trust assessment presents several risks due to its permissionless nature.
+All the potential attacks should be considered when setting up the trust computer.

 ### Sybil attack
 Subversion of the reputation system by creating a large number of pseudonymous accounts and uses them to gain a disproportionately large influence, and promote vulnerable software or, on the contrary, reduce trust in trustworthy software.